fujitsu/ism-ansible/Readme.md

 When the host name (FQDN) is specified, confirm beforehand whether the host name (FQDN) is available for name resolution on the Ansible server is confirmed.

 <a name="note-11">[Note11]
+When operating the node registration module, specify the target server to operate by specifying the IP or host name (FQDN) of iRMC.

+<a name="note-12">[Note12]
 Since the time-out time of 10800(second)(For = three hours), which sufficient for waiting for the task to complete, is specified in the default setting, it is not normally required to be changed.

 [About the software support in this project]
 The software is not supported.

-<a name="note-12">[Note12]
+<a name="note-13">[Note13]
 This is the "Operation Mode" value output by "ismadm license show" command.

-<a name="note-13">[Note13]
+<a name="note-14">[Note14]
 The "Operation Mode" other than Essential are as follows.
 Advanced
 Advanced (Trial)